numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - following a similar reasoning as before, its coordinates will be [3ux, 3uy]
         - and its associated transformation matrix will be [3ux 3uy]
         - looking at the matrix, it takes i-hat and j-hat to 3 times the values where they landed before
-        - due to linearity, this new matrix can be interpreted as projeting ANY vector onto the numberline copy, and multiplying where it lands by 3
+        - due to linearity, this new matrix can be interpreted as projeting any vector onto the numberline copy, and multiplying where it lands by 3
         - this is why the dot product with a non-unit vector can be interpreted as first projecting onto that vector, and then scaling up the length of that projection by the length of the vector

     - Process summary: